-Even though its name comes from the pears, the cheese really is very smelly; it smells like old socks.
+Stinking Bishop Cheese wears its name proudly.
+It smells like old socks.
 The smell is so pronounced that if you buy some at one store and carry the bag into another or onto a bus, people around you will notice.

-Most of the smell, however, is in the rind.
+Most of the smell is in orangish-yellow, sticky rind.
 The flavour of the actual cheese is much milder, with a tang almost like a mild vinegar.

 Food and Drink News: Stinking Bishop Britain’s smelliest cheese.
 London: Daily Telegraph.
 28 May 2009.